 Who I Am

-Charm Baker; born Charmaine Denise Baker is a longtime freelance writer and self-published author.
+Charm Baker is a longtime freelance writer and self-published author.
 You can get to know her in this brief profile.

 Charm Baker has written for numerous blogs, websites and ghostwriting clients.
 Prior to writing her first work of fiction, she authored a number of non-fiction ebooks on various topics.
 Her first novel was: “Experimenting with Murder” (released in 2014).
 It is an unique combination of suspense and fantasy.
 Her next novel was: “Skipping Childhood” (released December, 2016) .
 It is a dark urban suspense drama.

 More recently, Baker released a short story, specifically for the Amazon Kindle short read market.
-“One Bad Deed” is also a suspense novel, but it moves at a much faster pace.
+“One Bad Deed” is also a fast-paced suspense novel.
+Baker’s most recent release is the success of the 2017 NANO project titled: “Lights Out at the Moulin Rouge” (released January 2018).

 Charm Baker is a divorced single parent of one adult son.
-She currently resides in sunny California and enjoys spending time with family when she’s not busy writing.
-Her love of writing started early in life.
-She credits author Charles Keyes’ book: The Courage to Write for motivating her to take her writing serious.
+She currently resides in sunny California and likes to spend time outdoors enjoying nature.
+Her love of writing started early in life and Baker credits the book: The Courage to Write (author Charles Keyes’ ) for motivating her to finally take her writing serious.

 Q When did you know that you wanted to be a serious writer?